 Hiking the trails, singing by the campfire, playing games … all childhood camp fun.
 But this camp is not just for kids — it’s for people of all ages.
-Make connections, build friendships and experience nature together as a family — with other families — in an environment where diverse religious, spiritual and theological perspectives are welcomed and camp food is not only delicious — there are vegan, gluten-free and dairy-free options available.
+Make connections, build friendships and experience nature together as a family — with other families — in an environment where diverse religious, spiritual and theological perspectives are welcomed and celebrated.

 - With programs for children drawing upon the natural environment

 - Multigenerational activities for fun and building friendships

 - Unitarian Universalist-style worship experiences for families and people of all ages

 - Variety of accommodations from tent camping to dormitory-style in West Shore Lodge or hotel-like rooms in the Retreat Center

 This year's featured program: THE SHAPES OF LIBERAL RELIGION

 Does faith have a shape?
 Do faith communities have a geometry?
 Let's find out through a series of actions, reflections, interactions, ponderings, and challenges that build on your own personal experiences seen through the lens of shared community.
 Come prepared to think about the ways in which being in liberal religious communities of memories and hope, values and vision invites us to be mindful and a little daring about the architecture of our faith.